top of page

 The intent is to help students write essays using the story-telling format to incorporate their personal stories and interesting anecdotes related to the topic.
 Additional guidance includes organization, usage of rhetorical devices, writing an interesting opening, proper transitions from one point to the next, injecting humor and developing an appropriate conclusion that answers the prompt.

-At the end of each day, we review the student’s work in Google Docs and provide feedback.
+At the end of each day, the student's work is reviewed in Google Docs and feedback is provided.

 College Essay Bootcamp Syllabus: